-Until that misalignment is fixed, here are ten ways you can increase results from your marketing and publicity agency.
+Until that misalignment is fixed (such as giving marketing agencies a lower fee, but participation in the up-side), here are ten ways you can increase results from your marketing and publicity agency.

 - Require weekly reports.
 Read them.
 Ask questions.
 We’ve read reports that included names and outlets that were shuttered years ago.
 Don’t assume anything.

 - Agencies work for you.
 You don’t work for them.

 - Overproduce assets, images, clips, production notes, endorsements, and other materials — the more you provide an agency, the better.

 - Start building your audience as early as possible — even when you are in pre-production and certainly before you bring on a distributor.

 - There’s no silver bullet in marketing, but two things come close: a good story and grit.
 Agencies cannot fix a bad film, but when a good film is in their hands, well, success comes through a lot of hard work.

 - Remember these five “C” words for your campaign: comprehensive, coordinated, compelling, consistent, and creative.